Category:Scraping Tools

 Pricing Breakdown

 Bright Data uses pay-as-you-go pricing with no monthly commitment.
-The base rate is $1.50 per 1,000 successful requests for standard domains.
-Premium or heavily protected sites (Walmart, Amazon product pages, social media platforms) jump to $2.50 per 1,000 requests.
+The base rate is $1.50 per 1,000 successful requests for standard domains, which covers most major targets including Amazon, LinkedIn, Instagram, X, and Google.
+A specific list of 87 heavily protected sites (Walmart, Lowe's, Costco, and similar retailers) is billed at a flat $2.50 per 1,000 requests.

 There's no free tier, but Bright Data offers free trials with limited credits to test the service.
 For teams with consistent volume, custom enterprise pricing is available with negotiated rates.